Channel Island Way: Travellers' Tale

 Saline bay, Guernsey | John Millen

-Kevin Liddiard, from South Australia, discovered the unique history of the Channel Islands on a self guided walk with Walkers' Britain.
-He wrote an account of his trip for Trailwalker Magazine, and shared his story with us.
+Kevin Liddiard, from South Australia, discovered the unique history of the Channel Islands on a self-guided walk with Walkers' Britain & Europe.
+He wrote an account of his trip for Trailwalker Magazine and shared his story with us.

-I’m of the age where I don't wish to walk in high temperatures, with steep climbs, large backpacks, bugs, sweat and general discomfort.
+I am of the age where I do not wish to walk in high temperatures, with steep climbs, large backpacks, bugs, sweat and general discomfort.
 To this end, I walked a year ago in Normandy, ending at the site of the WWII D-Day landings.
-Motivated by this memorable experience, I decided to walk the nearby Channel Islands Coastal Way, again solo, with Walkers' Britain self-guided walking holidays.
+Motivated by that memorable experience, I decided to walk the nearby Channel Islands Coastal Way, again solo, with Walkers' Britain & Europe.

-In April I took the new Qantas direct flight from Perth to London, then on to St Peters Port, Guernsey.
+In April I took the Qantas direct flight from Perth to London, then on to St Peter Port, Guernsey.
 What a delightful town.
-The Channel Islands, in the English Channel, have a unique history, going back to the Duchy of Normandy, when William the Conqueror bequeathed the islands to the English crown.
-Today the islands exist as a collection of 'states' under the allegiance to Her Majesty the Queen, but independent in many ways, under a political set-up called a Bailiwick.
+The Channel Islands have a unique history going back to the Duchy of Normandy, when William the Conqueror bequeathed the islands to the English crown.
+Today the islands exist as a collection of states under allegiance to the Crown but independent in many ways, under a political arrangement called a Bailiwick.

 St Peter's Port, Guernsey

 The first three days of the walk covered the Guernsey coast.
-A main attraction was the many Loophole Towers, erected as a defence from the French during the American Revolutionary Wars and Napoleonic Wars.
-I opted out early on the third day of a 29km walk and took the bus around the island, costing only one pound, and visited the magnificent Castle Cornet.
-Here you can meet young volunteers dressed in the military uniforms of WWII and witness the noon cannon firing.
-The castle has its own long history, but for me the highlight of the visit was a live rendition by a talented three-women ensemble, singing In the Mood, There’ll be Bluebirds Over the White Cliffs of Dover and other tearjerkers.
+A main attraction was the many Loophole Towers, erected as defences against the French during the American Revolutionary Wars and Napoleonic Wars.
+I opted out early on the third day of a 29km walk and took the island bus for just one pound, visiting the magnificent Castle Cornet.
+Here you can meet volunteers dressed in WWII military uniforms and witness the noon cannon firing.
+The highlight of my visit was a live performance by a talented three-woman ensemble, singing In the Mood, There'll be Bluebirds Over the White Cliffs of Dover and other wonderful wartime songs.

-Next day I took the 25-minute ferry trip to the island of Herm - an easy walk and with a stop at the Mermaid Tavern, a good pub for lunch and a place to wait for the return ferry.
+The next day I took the 25-minute ferry to the island of Herm, an easy walk with a stop at the Mermaid Tavern — a fine pub for lunch and a comfortable place to wait for the return ferry.

-The following day, I took the ferry to Sark.
-What a delight.
-There are no cars - travel is on earth roads via foot, tractor, cycle or horse (with or without cart).
-The main attraction is the narrow passage between Sark and Little Sark, the famous La Coupée.
-On Sark is another Mermaid pub, an excellent restaurant, and great accommodation.
+The following day brought the ferry to Sark, and what a delight it was.
+There are no cars on the island; travel is on earth roads by foot, tractor, bicycle or horse.
+The main attraction is the narrow passage between Sark and Little Sark, the famous La Coupee.
+Sark also has another Mermaid pub, an excellent restaurant and very good accommodation.

-The next day I took the ferry back to Guernsey and a flight to Alderney.
-While I loved Sark, here was the most memorable of my walks.
-The island was evacuated in WWII including, I was told, the cattle.
+From Guernsey I flew to Alderney, and while I loved Sark, this was the most memorable walking of the entire trip.
+The island was evacuated during WWII, including, I was told, the cattle.
 The German occupiers built massive fortifications, adding to the British forts of the 1800s.
-Alderney is the most remote, and wildest, of the Channel Islands and is also well known for its birdlife, notably one of the largest gannet colonies easily observed from the nearby cliffs.
-I was also lucky to see the quaint puffins.
+Alderney is the most remote and wildest of the Channel Islands, and is well known for its birdlife, including one of the largest gannet colonies in the region, easily observed from the nearby cliffs.
+I was also lucky to spot puffins.

-I shed a tear when I walked past three posts at the entrance to what was Lager Sylt, a Nazi concentration camp, a dark history that the islanders would rather forget.
-Suffice to say, the Alderney people were welcoming, helpful and served a good beer at the excellent Georgian House Hotel to celebrate the completion of my walk.
+I shed a tear walking past the entrance to what was Lager Sylt, a Nazi concentration camp — a dark chapter that the islanders understandably find difficult to dwell on.
+The Alderney people were nonetheless welcoming and helpful, and a good beer at the excellent Georgian House Hotel made for a fitting way to celebrate the completion of the walk.

-The plaque at the entrance to Lager Sylt
+The plaque at the entrance to Lager Sylt, Alderney

 Comment (0)